uclahs-cds/docker-Delly/README.md

 Author: 'Timothy Sanders', 'Yu Pan', 'Mohammed Faizal Eeman Mootor'

-docker-delly is licensed under the GNU General Public License version 2.
+docker-Delly is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

-docker-delly can be used to create a docker instance to use the Delly tool.
+docker-Delly can be used to create a docker instance to use the Delly tool.

 Copyright (C) 2021-2022 University of California Los Angeles ("Boutros Lab") All rights reserved.